glial biology in neuromuscular disorders

 humans.
 Unfortunately, no causal therapy is available for any type of CMT neuropathy, especially because the underlying pathological mechanisms that lead to nerve impairment remain poorly

 understood.
-With the help of transgenic techniques in mice, a battery of state of the art behavioral and electrophysiological methods, high resolution microscopy and next generation sequencing
+With the help of transgenic techniques in mice, a battery of state of the art behavioral and electrophysiological methods, ultra-resolution microscopy and single cell sequencing

-approaches, we aim to unravel pathological mechanisms that may help to identify therapeutic targets for this life-burdening diseases.
+approaches, we aim at unravelling pathological mechanisms that may help to identify therapeutic targets for this life-burdening diseases.